-The good news is that verifying a filing with the IRS is a quick, easy and painless process.
-Whether you are checking on the status of a refund or simply confirming that the IRS has received your return, the IRS makes it convenient to verify a filing.
+The good news is that if you want to verify tax return receipt with the IRS, this is a quick, easy and painless process.
+Whether you are checking on the status of a refund or simply confirming that the IRS has received your return, the IRS makes it convenient to verify my tax return filing status, says USA.gov.
 The key is to gather all your relevant tax information before contacting the IRS.

 Obtain Refund Status Online

 If you are anticipating a refund, you can check the status of your filing by visiting the "Refunds" section of the IRS website.
 It is best to wait four weeks after filing before googling "Track my refund".
 Even if you are not anticipating a refund, you can discover whether your return has been processed by visiting the "Get Transcript" portion of the IRS site.

 If you are verifying an amended tax filing, you can also use the IRS website.
 The IRS advises that it can take up to three weeks after mailing for an amended return to enter the system and up to 16 weeks for complete processing.

 Read More: Can You E-File If You Owe Taxes?